 Bit 31 - Card power up status bit, this status bit is set if the card power up procedure has been finished.
-Bit 30 - Card capacity status bit, this status bit is set to 1 if card is High Capacity SD Memory Card.
-0 indicates that the card is Standard Capacity SD Memory Card.
-The Card Capacity status bit is valid after the card power up procedure is completed and the card power up status bit is set to 1.
-The Host shall read this status bit to identify a Standard or High Capacity SD Memory Card.
+Bit 30 - Card Capacity Status bit, 0 indicates that the card is SDSC.
+1 indicates that the card is SDHC or SDXC.
+The Card Capacity Status bit is valid after the card power up procedure is completed and the card power up status bit is set to 1.
+The Host shall read this status bit to identify SDSC Card or SDHC/SDXC Card.